Energy Transformation Projects

 Production of Hydrogen from Natural Gas with CO2 Capture and Storage

-In addition to preparing for the transmission of green hydrogen, EUSTREAM is evaluating in detail the possibilities of production of hydrogen in large quantities from imported natural gas – using the steam methane reforming (SMR) method with CO2 capture and subsequent storage (CCS/CCUS).
+IIn addition to preparing for the transmission of green hydrogen, EUSTREAM is evaluating in detail the possibilities of production of hydrogen in large quantities from imported natural gas – using the steam methane reforming (SMR) method with CO2 capture and subsequent permanent storage (CCS).